pocc/ip2flag/README.md

 * Minnesota = 🍎 (Red Apple) - State fruit
 * Mississippi = 🦆 (Duck) - Only state to have a duck as a state bird (Wood Duck)
 * Missouri = 🎻 (Violin) - State's musical instrument
-* Montana = 🏔 (Snow-Capped Mountain) - Home to Glacier National Park, and it's name comes from the Spanish word for "Mountain"
+* Montana = 🏔 (Snow-Capped Mountain) - Home to Glacier National Park, name is from the Spanish word for "Mountain"
 * Nebraska = 🐄 (Cow) - Most cattle after Texas
 * Nevada = 🎲 (Game Die) - Known for Las Vegas and gambling
 * New Jersey = 💐 (Bouquet) - Known as the Garden State
 * New Hampshire = 🍂 (Fallen Leaf) - Well-known for Autumn Leaves
-* New Mexico = 🌄 (Sunrise Over Mountains) - Sun is on their flag, mountainous
+* New Mexico = 🌄 (Sunrise Over Mountains) - Sun is on their flag, home of the Rockies
 * New York = 🏙️ (Cityscape) - New York is known for New York City
 * North Dakota = 🍯 (Honey Pot) - North Dakota is #1 in honey production (2x as much as next on list)
-* North Carolina = 🛩 (Small Airplane) - First flight of the Wright brothers
+* North Carolina = 🍠 (Roasted Sweet Potato) - Produces the most sweet potatoes (by a long shot)
 * Ohio = 🎸 (Guitar) - Has the Rock & Roll Hall of Fame
 * Oklahoma =  🌪️ (Cloud with tornado) - Oklahoma is known for tornados
 * Oregon = 🌲 (Evergreen Tree) - Known for its evergreen trees
 * Pennsylvania = 🔔 (Bell) - Known for Liberty Bell
-* Rhode Island = ⛵ (Sailboat) - Known for sailing
+* Rhode Island = ⛵ (Sailboat) - Known for sailboats and known as "The Ocean State"
 * South Carolina = 🌴 (Palm Tree) - Palm Tree is Symbol of South Carolina
 * South Dakota = 🗿 (Moai) - Known for Mount Rushmoore
 * Tennessee = 🎙️ (Studio Microphone) - Known as the radio and music capital of the US